Chumash people: Spanish/Mexican era (1542–1846)

 The maritime explorer Juan Cabrillo was the first European to make contact with the coastal Alta Californian tribes in the year 1542.
-Cabrillo died and was buried on San Miguel Island, but his men brought back a diary that contained the names and population counts for many Chumash villages, such as Mikiw.
-Spain claimed what is now California from that time forward, but did not return to settle until 1769, when the first Spanish soldiers and missionaries arrived with the double purpose of Christianizing the Native Americans and facilitating Spanish colonization.
+Cabrillo was killed following an attack by Tongva braves and was buried on San Miguel Island, but his men brought back a diary that contained the names and population counts for many Chumash villages, such as Mikiw.
+Spain claimed what is now California from that time forward, but for some centuries returned only infrequently—for example, during the Morro Bay Landing of 1587, when Chumash braves murdered one Spanish sailor and one Filipino sailor.
+Full-scale Spanish settlement began in 1769, when the Portolá expedition brought Spanish soldiers and missionaries with the double purpose of Christianizing the Native Americans and facilitating Spanish colonization.
 By the end of 1770, missions and military presidios had been founded at San Diego to the south of Chumash lands and Monterey to their north.

 With the arrival of the Europeans "came a series of unprecedented blows to the Chumash and their traditional lifeways.
 Anthropologists, historians, and other scholars have long been interested in documenting the collision of cultures that accompanied the European exploration and colonization of the Americas."
 In 1770, Spain settled in Chumash territory.
 They founded colonies, bringing in missionaries to begin evangelizing Native Americans in the region by forcing Chumash villages into numerous missions that emerged along the coast.

 The Chumash people moved from their villages to the Franciscan missions between 1772 and 1817.
 Mission San Luis Obispo, established in 1772, was the first mission in Chumash-speaking lands, as well as the northernmost of the five missions ever constructed in those lands.
 Next established, in 1782, was Mission San Buenaventura on the Pacific Coast near the mouth of the Santa Clara River.
 Mission Santa Barbara, also on the coast, and facing out to the Channel Islands, was established in 1786.